-Soy sauce (commonly known as 'soy' in American English, 'soya sauce' in Canadian English, and rarely in British English) is a salty liquid seasoning of Chinese origination.
+Soy sauce (commonly known as 'soy' in American English, 'soya sauce' in Canadian English, and rarely in British English) is a salty liquid seasoning of Chinese origin.
 Traditionally, it is made by fermentation of soybeans, roasting of grains, and Aspergillus oryzae or Aspergillus sojae molds (fungi).
 It contains flavor and aroma.

 The production of soy sauce started about 2,200 yrs ago during the Western Han dynasty of ancient China.
 It prevailed throughout East and Southeast Asia to use in cooking as a condiment.